FastAPI Testing

 HTTP Helpers

-HttpTestCase exposes async wrappers around the four most common HTTP methods.
+HttpTestCase exposes async wrappers around the most common HTTP methods.
 All keyword arguments are forwarded directly to the underlying httpx.AsyncClient method.

 | Method | Signature |